Dental Crown Types, Materials, and Costs

 Before preparing the tooth, your dentist will inject local anesthesia.
 They’ll begin work once the tooth is thoroughly numb.
 Your dentist may place a build-up or perform a root canal if there is tooth decay or an injury to the tooth’s pulp.

 Regardless of the type of work, the dentist will try to preserve as much of the tooth as possible.
 At the same time, some viable tooth structures may have to be filed down.
-Otherwise, a weak crown could contribute to a more significant loss of healthy tissue in the long run.
+Otherwise, a weak crown could lead to a greater loss of healthy tissue over time.

-Once your tooth has been prepared, the doctor will make an impression of your tooth.
+Once your tooth has been prepared, the doctor will take an impression of it.
 Some clinics use a special silicone-based putty, but most of our clinics take impressions digitally with an Itero Element Intraoral 3D scanner.

 Temporary Crown:

-While waiting for your permanent crown to return from the lab, your dentist will make a temporary crown.
-This will protect your tooth and prevent any tooth shifting that might make it challenging to fit the permanent crown.
-When the temporary crown is ready, they’ll securely attach a temporary dental cement to your tooth.
+While you wait for your permanent crown to return from the lab, your dentist will place a temporary crown.
+This measure will protect your tooth and prevent any tooth shifting that might make it challenging to fit the permanent crown.
+When the temporary crown is ready, they’ll securely attach it to your tooth with temporary dental cement.

 Permanent Crown:

 At your next appointment, your dentist will remove your temporary crown and replace it with your new permanent one.
-The permanent one may still need some slight adjustments.
-It must be shaped perfectly to adhere to your tooth and provide a perfect seal.
+The permanent one may still require minor adjustments.
+The fit of the crown must be perfect to adhere to your tooth and provide a perfect seal.

-Once your dentist is sure your new crown has a proper fit, they’ll attach it to your tooth.
+Once your dentist is sure your new crown fits properly, they’ll attach it to your tooth.
 They’ll use a solid dental cement meant to last for years.

 After securely placing your permanent crown, your dentist will check to ensure your bite remains even.
-Sometimes, they may slightly file down the opposing tooth that makes contact with the crowned one.
+Sometimes, they may slightly file down the opposing tooth that contacts the crowned one.

 Aftercare:

-After the procedure, your dentist provides instructions on how to care for your crown.
+After the procedure, your dentist provides instructions on caring for your crown.
 Some aftercare instructions include:

 • Avoid using too much pressure when brushing